jeelabKIST/Cho2022_BurstDetection/README.md

 * For `.ipynb` and `.py` scripts, you can similarly change the path by setting `input_path`, `file_path`, or `save_path` to your desired location.

 ### Others
+* `compute_heatmap.m`

-* `compute_heatmap.m`: This script is an important file that should be run prior to executing all the main scripts (except for those in `Figure1` and `Table1`).
+  This script is an important file that should be run prior to executing all the main scripts (except for those in `Figure1` and `Table1`).
 It outputs simulation results, which are stored as a `struct` format that contains heatmaps for different metrics and algorithms.
 The heatmaps used in this study are already provided in the `simulation_data` directory, so you do not have to run this script unless you have a specific range of frequency band in which you want to construct the heatmaps.

-## Applying the Algorithm Selection Rule
-1. To apply the algorithm selecion rule, refer to `fig5C_compute_ecdf.m` and `fig5D_5_2_auc_statistics.m`.
-These scripts show how you can identify an algorithm optimal for a specific dataset, given the simulation results.
-2. As mentioned above, if your frequency of interest differs from the beta and gamma range used in this study, you can compute the heatmaps that suit your interest before applying the selection rule.
+* `save_detection_confidence.m`

+  This script additionally computes heatmaps of detection confidence scores using the stored simulation results (i.e., F1-scores and temporal concurrences).

-## Requirements
+## 🎯 Requirements
 The analyses and visualizations in this paper had following dependencies:

 ```